Benbinbin/TagDown/README.md

 - [x] support for adding **memo/description** to describe bookmark
 - [x] ~~override the Bookmark Manager page~~ add **pinning** bookmarks temporarily feature to provide a more convenient way to manipulate bookmarks in batch
 - [x] support for backing up and exporting the bookmark
+- [x] support for sharing bookmarks as gist
+- [x] support for backup database with WebDAV
 - [ ] support for searching bookmarks based on tags or groups